Nicol Williamson: Early years and education

-Career

 Stage and screen

 After his national service as a gunner in the Airborne Division, Williamson made his professional debut with the Dundee Repertory Theatre in 1960 and the following year appeared with the Arts Theatre in Cambridge.
 In 1962 he made his London debut as Flute in Tony Richardson's production of A Midsummer Night's Dream at the Royal Court Theatre.
 His first major success came in 1964 with John Osborne's Inadmissible Evidence, for which he was nominated for a Tony Award when it transferred to Broadway the following year.
 In spring 1981, he and original director Anthony Page revived the play for a six-week engagement at the Roundabout Theatre (23rd Street) in New York, fifteen years after the original Broadway run.

-The same year, he appeared as Vladimir in Samuel Beckett's Waiting for Godot at the Royal Court.
+Also in 1964, he appeared as Vladimir in Samuel Beckett's Waiting for Godot at the Royal Court.
 He starred in the film version in 1968.
 Williamson's Hamlet for Tony Richardson at the Roundhouse caused a sensation; it was later transferred to New York and made into a film, with a cast including Anthony Hopkins and Marianne Faithfull.
 Faithfull later stated in her autobiography Faithfull that she and Williamson had an affair while filming Hamlet.

 His most celebrated film role was as Merlin the magician in the King Arthur epic Excalibur in 1981.
 Director John Boorman cast him opposite Helen Mirren as Morgana over the protests of both actors; the two had previously appeared together on stage in Macbeth, with disastrous results, and they disliked each other intensely.
 It was Boorman's hope that the very real animosity that they had towards each other would generate more tension between them on screen.
 Williamson gained recognition from a much wider fanbase for his performance as Merlin.
 A review of Excalibur in The Times in 1981 states: "The actors are led by Williamson's witty, perceptive Merlin, missed every time he's off the screen."
 According to Mirren, she and Williamson, free from the problems with Macbeth, "wound up becoming very good friends" during Excalibur.